restorecommerce/identity-srv/README.md

   - healthCheckResponse
   - versionResponse

-For `sendEmail` event protobuf message structure see [notification-srv](https://github.com/restorecommerce/notification-srv), for `renderRequest` and `renderResponse` event protobuf message structure see [rendering-srv](https://github.com/restorecommerce/rendering-srv).
+For `renderRequest` and `renderResponse` the message structures are defined in [rendering-srv](https://github.com/restorecommerce/rendering-srv) and for `sendEmail` it is defined in [notification-srv](https://github.com/restorecommerce/notification-srv),

 ## Chassis Service